 The problem is, most of the time, these general guidelines don’t lead to success.
 There is no plan.
 Without a plan or accountability, adherence can be really hard!

-Through the proven framework inside the Arthritis Adventure Blueprint, people with osteoarthritis have been able to get back to running, enjoy hiking again, and tackle stairs again!
+Through the proven framework inside Adventurers for Life, people with osteoarthritis have been able to get back to running, enjoy hiking again, and tackle stairs again!

 So often I find people end up stuck on a path trying to figure out what they can do.
 This is because most of what you typically hear is what you can’t do.